ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

     1. The PI approves each of those requests, allowing the accounts to be created on Hive.

-1. The PI opens a ticket with HPCCF by emailing hpc-help@ucdavis.edu.
+1. The PI opens a ticket with HPC@UCD by emailing hpc-help@ucdavis.edu.

     1. In that ticket, the PI provides the LSSC0 Login ID and the corresponding UC Davis email address.

     1. Any user that does not have an active UC Davis account, will be required to create on through the [TAF process](https://taf.ucdavis.edu/).
-This TAF process happens between the PI and the user, HPCCF is not involved in any way.
+This TAF process happens between the PI and the user, HPC@UCD is not involved in any way.

-1. HPCCF starts the initial pass of the data copy.
+1. HPC@UCD starts the initial pass of the data copy.

-1. Once that finishes, HPCCF will coordinate with the PI (through the ticket opened above) for a 24-72 business-hour period where no new data will be added on the LSSC0 side and HPCCF will perform the final data copy to ensure Hive contains everything that LSSC0 contains.
+1. Once that finishes, HPC@UCD will coordinate with the PI (through the ticket opened above) for a 24-72 business-hour period where no new data will be added on the LSSC0 side and HPC@UCD will perform the final data copy to ensure Hive contains everything that LSSC0 contains.
 The exact amount of time will depend on the quantity of data and the number of files.